tau-dev/necc/README.md

 installation's include, arch and obj directories, and run GNU `make`;
 the binaries are put into bin/.
 To execute the tests, run `make test`.

+---

+Necc is covered by the [BSD 3-clause Clear license](LICENSE).
+Some files in this repository are redistributed from other projects; the applicable licenses are contained in the respective files or directories.